 So there are signs that posting Shorts can help you grow your reach, but what exactly should you be doing with them?
 Since there’s no algorithm link between Shorts and long-form content, you need to think about the strengths Shorts have that long-form video can’t match, rather than worrying about what the algorithm will think.

 According to Ritchie, creators can use Shorts in a number of ways.
 “We have to think, as creators, what is our strategy there?
 Are we looking at Shorts as a way to drive discovery towards our [long-form content]?
 Because Shorts, really, their power is in discovery,” he said.
 “So do we want to drive [our audience] towards long-form?
 Or do we want to use Shorts as a way to grow a new audience?
 Or do we want to use it to experiment with a new content type?”

-Since creating Shorts is so much faster than putting together a long-form video, creators need to experiment and see how Shorts fit into their overall content strategy.
+In other words, creators should consider how Shorts can fit into their overall content strategy.
 And since the algorithm won’t punish you when your Shorts underperform, there’s really no risk involved.

 Do you need to post a certain number of Shorts to start succeeding?

 Pierce Vollucci, a product manager at YouTube, has a pretty simple answer here: “No. Every Short is given a chance to succeed no matter the channel or the number of videos on the channel.
 Performance of a Short is dictated by whether or not people are choosing to watch and not skip a video in the Shorts feed.”